Alix Goolden Performance Hall, December 14, 2016

 The Civic Orchestra welcomed the distinguished musician and conductor George Corwin as music director in 1999, a year in which several guest conductors occupied the podium, including Yariv Aloni and a return visit by Robert Cooper.
 After 10 years on the podium Dr. Corwin stepped down and the orchestra welcomed a new conductor: Giuseppe (Joey) Pietraroia for a year.
 During the 2011-2016 seasons we enjoyed the varied styles and ideas of several guest conductors, while continuing to search for a new full-time music director.
-For this, our 33rd year of operations, Brian Wismath will conduct three of the four performances.
+Brian Wismath took over the baton as music director for the 34th season, with Yariv Aloni as principal guest conductor.

 Each of the seasons under George Corwin's direction were planned around a theme.
 We had "A Tale of Four Cities: St. Petersburg, New York, Budapest and Hamburg".
 There was also "Civic Spreads Its Wings" in which we joined forces with the Malaspina Choir and performed in Nanaimo as well as in Victoria.
 Charles Job was guest conductor for one concert of the series.